 Acne may be triggered or exacerbated by pregnancy.
 Washing your face, using mild cleansers and oil-free cosmetics, and avoiding picking at pimples helps treat it.
 Consult a doctor when considering any medications, as not all are safe to use during pregnancy.
 Avoid hormonal therapy, isotretinoin, oral tetracyclines, and topical retinoids.

 Consider Skin Rejuvenation with LDI

-If you’re concerned about any pregnancy related skin conditions, visit Laser & Dermatology Institute of California at one of our three locations—LDI of Los Angeles, LDI of Covina, or LDI of Newport Beach.
+If you’re concerned about any pregnancy related skin conditions, visit Laser & Dermatology Institute of California at our main location—LDI of Covina.
 Schedule a free consultation and we’ll recommend the best skin rejuvenation options for you, including RF and laser therapy.
 Call 866-809-1102, contact us online, or self-schedule an appointment today.